5 reasons to consider donating plasma today

 2. Plasma cannot be manufactured in a lab

-Even with all of the scientific advances we have in the health care industry, medicine developed from plasma can only be made from plasma donated from healthy adults.
+Even with the scientific advances in the health care industry, medicine developed from plasma can only be made from plasma donated from healthy adults.
 Plasma cannot be manufactured in a lab or any other artificial environment.
 Because of this, plasma has become a scarce yet life-changing resource for people who rely on these plasma-based medicines.

 3. The plasma donation process is safe and fast